Izuku Midoriya: Popularity

-Critical reception
+Critical response

 Izuku's character has received positive reviews from critics.
 Nick Creamer of Anime News Network called Izuku a "very likeable character" and noting that "he's joined by a rich cast of teachers and classmates who all add their own personality(...)."
 Isaac Akers of The Fandom Post found that Izuku is vital when it comes to his personality with the combination of earnestness, kindness, and naivety.
 He also said that the character was impossible to dislike, and his high-energy spirit meshes well with the excited pitch of the series itself.
 Daniel Kurland from Den of Geek praised the character as empathetic and his origins.
 He also liked the character's encounter with All Might which shows how this unconventional relationship that formed between them.

-He also praised Briner's voice performance as the character.
+Critics also praised the voice performances of Izuku's character.
+Alex Osborn of IGN wrote that Japanese voice actor Daiki Yamashita is a "perfect fit" as a character, while the English voice actor Justin Briner described his performance as excellent and standout.
+Tom Speelman of Polygon said that both Yamashita and Briner's voice as Izuku "nail the optimistic nerdiness and heroic attitude" with Briner "channeling a bit of Morty Smith for good measure".
+Kurland also praised the English voice performance, adding that Briner felt "particularly comfortable" as a character and can rise to his challenge to avoid making a character annoying.